 “Zola is not drunk, Zola is just happy!”

 They later told me that at this point I began making up all sorts of secrets about random people we knew.
-I said one of my friends from the cafe was a lesbian and accused someone else of having an affair, even though I had absolutely no reason to think either one of these things.
+I claimed one of my friends from the cafe was a lesbian and accused someone else of having an affair, even though I had absolutely no reason to think either one of these things.

 The next morning I woke up, went to work, and sat at my desk without any memory of the night before.
 20 minutes in I became aware of a screaming headache and a faint scent of vomit wafting into my nostrils.
 After an hour of suffering I finally went to my boss, told him I did not feel well, and went back home.
 When I walked in the door Shleisel was startled.